+28 STS criteria

-STS criteria 28. (ii) the information provided by the originator, sponsor and SSPE in accordance with points (a) and (e)(i) of the first subparagraph of Article 7(1) explicitly sets out the proportion of restructured underlying exposures, the time and details of the restructuring as well as their performance since the date of the restructuring; Verified?
-Yes PCS Comment See section Regulatory and Industry Compliance, STS securitisation §(j) disclosure covenant made in §(j).
-29 STS criteria SEE RELATED EBA GUIDELINES 29. (b) was, at the time of origination, where applicable, on a public credit registry of persons with adverse credit history or, where there is no such public credit registry, another credit registry that is available to the originator or original lender; Verified?
-Yes PCS Comment See section Regulatory and Industry Compliance, STS securitisation §(j) and section 7.2 Representations and Warranties §(gg).
-See the second paragraph under section 6.3.5 Mortgage offering process.
-30 STS criteria SEE RELATED EBA GUIDELINES 30. (c) has a credit assessment or a credit score indicating that the risk of contractually agreed payments not being made is significantly higher than for comparable exposures held by the originator which are not securitised.
+28. (ii) the information provided by the originator, sponsor and SSPE in accordance with points (a) and (e)(i) of the first subparagraph of Article 7(1) explicitly sets out the proportion of restructuring exposures, the time and details of the restructuring as well as their performance since the date of the restructuring;

 Verified?
-Yes PCS Comment See section Regulatory and Industry Compliance, STS securitisation §(j) and section 7.2 Representations and warranties §(ee) sub (ii).
+Yes

+PCS Comment Not applicable, see criterion 24 above.

+29 STS criteria SEE RELATED I

+29. (b) was, at the time of origination, where applicable, on a public credit registry of persons with adverse credit history or, where there is no such public credit registry, another available to the originator or original lender;

+Yes

+PCS Comment PCS Comment

+See criterion 24 above.

+30 STS criteria SEE RELATED EBA GUIDELINES

+30. (c) has a credit assessment or a credit score indicating that the risk of contractually agreed payments not being made is significantly higher than for comparable exposures held by the or which are not securitised.

+Verified?
+Yes

+PCS Comment

+See criterion 24 above.